Cominis/Disassembler8086/README.md

 # Disassembler-8086

-Disassembler of 8086 architecture
+Disassembler of 8086 architecture.

-Created by VU MIF student
+Created by VU MIF student.